 Building on native platforms

-Building courses on native platforms requires commitment and an investment of time.
+- Building courses on native platforms requires commitment and an investment of time.
 For every native platform, you are committing to build and continuously maintain your catalog using only the tools provided.

-The learning curve for course development on each site is unique.
+- The learning curve for course development on each site is unique.
 Features available on one platform may not be available on another.

-These sites have built-in templates to help you get started, yet the templates are designed to give every course on the platform the same look and feel.
+- These sites have built-in templates to help you get started, yet the templates are designed to give every course on the platform the same look and feel.
 How do you stand out in a marketplace where everything looks the same?
 What if your courses have features you can’t use in these environments?
 Many courses created in these platforms have limited customization options.

-Why do Learning Management Systems matter?
+Why do learning management systems matter?

 Finding the right authoring tool

-Elliott Masie recently spoke to a room full of training professionals where he said “We need to stop calling ourselves instructional designers and start saying producer”.
-There are a number of authoring tools available but which is the right one?
-Authoring tools are like shoes you won’t know which one is the best fit until you try it on.
+Elliott Masie recently spoke to a room full of training professionals where he said, “We need to stop calling ourselves instructional designers and start saying producer.”
+There are a number of authoring tools available, but which is the right one?
+Authoring tools are like shoes; you won’t know which one is the best fit until you try it on.

-Dominknow was a pioneer in cloud-based authoring solutions.
-Their products Flow, Claro and Capture allow authors to store their assets and courses online.
-Real-time collaboration and version control is were these products stand out.
-An author can update a downloadable resource once and all courses using that resource can be updated at the same time.
-A library like checkout system allows multiple users the ability to work together on a project.
-Monthly subscriptions range from $167-$208 a month.
+dominKnow was a pioneer in cloud-based authoring solutions. dominKnow | ONE combines their products Flow, Claro, and Capture and allows authors to store their assets and courses online.
+Features such as real-time collaboration and version control are where these products stand out.
+An author can update a downloadable resource once, and all courses using that resource can be updated at the same time.
+A library-like checkout system allows multiple users the ability to work together on a project.
+Annual subscription prices vary based on team size.